betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/BodyMove/Walk.md

 ### Deadwalk

 - How can Deadwalk become useful, probably for Via.
-- Walking within a piece while **not** performing a planting Phrase.
+- Walking within a piece while **not** performing a planting Frase.
 - Deadwalks are required to Cover very oblong areas.

 ## Related <move>MoveElements</move>